BartlomiejF/Brooks-Mass-Flow-Controller/README.md

 Example of usage:

-Considering that the mass flow controller is connected to Secondary Electronics channel number 1 are basic options are properly chosen.
+Considering that the mass flow controller is connected to Secondary Electronics channel number 1 and basic options are properly chosen.

 import classes